-Radio presenter and commentator Jean-Jacques Ola Bebe, 41, was found dead near his home in the Mimboman suburb of the Cameroonian capital Yaoundé, according to news reports and Pharel Ateba, a reporter with the privately owned broadcaster Galaxy FM, where Ola Bebe appeared regularly as a guest.
+Radio presenter and commentator Jean-Jacques Ola Bebe, 41, was found dead near his home in the Mimboman suburb of the Cameroonian capital Yaoundé on February 3, 2023, according to Denis Omgba Bomba, an official from Cameroon’s ministry of communication and Pharel Ateba, a reporter with the privately owned broadcaster Galaxy FM, where Ola Bebe was a regular guest.

 Ola Bebe previously worked as a reporter for privately owned broadcasters Galaxy FM, Amplitude FM, Voice Radio, and Dunamis FM, according to Ateba.

 Ola Bebe’s last appearance was on February 2, 2023, the day he went missing, as a guest on the daily show “Boîte Noire” for private broadcaster Mo’o TV, where he discussed the murder of Martinez Zogo.
 Zogo, the managing director of Amplitude FM, had been found dead on January 22 after going missing five days earlier.

 Ola Bebe said that people had been misled about who was behind Zogo’s murder and that it was not Amougou Belinga, the media owner arrested in connection with Zogo’s death.
 Zogo had reported on Belinga’s alleged involvement in a public embezzlement scheme.